-It was a great pleasure exploring seven of the top beautiful World Heritage Sites in India during my last year solo trip to India here.
+It was a great pleasure exploring seven of the top beautiful UNESCO World Heritage Sites in India during my last year solo trip to India here.
 I already mentioned in my previous blog posts that the Mughal Architects fascinated me the most.
 Mostly, all tourists got stunned by the amazing stone craft work on monuments or architects of the old era.
-And these are actually the main criteria worked for UNESCO (United Nations Educational, Scientific and Cultural Organization) to list the places (given below) as the cultural heritage sites in India.
+And these are the main criteria worked for UNESCO (United Nations Educational, Scientific and Cultural Organization) to list the places (given below) as the cultural heritage sites in India.

 Let’s explore more inside.
 The following are the seven must-visit Cultural World Heritage Sites from the state of Delhi, Uttar Pradesh, and Rajasthan.
 And I believe, as a World Heritage Traveler, you shouldn’t miss visiting. 🙂

-Words are too less to describe the fascinating beauty of Taj Mahal, and this is my most favorite cultural heritage site among seven.
+Words are too less to describe the fascinating beauty of the Taj Mahal, and this is my most favorite cultural heritage site among seven.
 Taj Mahal is located in Agra, Uttar Pradesh and has been listed as World Heritage Site by UNESCO in 1983.
 The specialty of this monument is its white marble beauty and the touchy story behind the creation.
 Taj Mahal is also the Seven New Wonder of the World.

-Amber Fort in Jaipur, Rajasthan is also popular as Raja Man Singh Palace.
+Amber Fort in Jaipur, Rajasthan is also famous as Raja Man Singh Palace.
 UNESCO listed this fort under Hill Forts of Rajasthan in 2013 as a World Heritage Site.
 The beautiful paintings and mirror artworks are the main attraction of this monument.

 Red Fort is well-known in Old Delhi as Lal Qila.
 The beauty in red is the specialty of the fort.
 There are many beautiful architects inside to explore.
 Approximately 254.67 acres covered the total area of the fort and surrounded by 1.5 miles with the defensive wall.
 Red Fort listed in 2007 as World Heritage Site by UNESCO.